Tamiir/AutoWantedMiniGame/README.md

 # AutoWantedMiniGame

-A project were I try to automate the play of the Wanted mini game from Super Mario 64 DS.
+A project in which I try to automate the play of the Wanted mini game from Super Mario 64 DS.

 ## Presentation of the mini game